vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 If we generate too large documents, we will not obtain any speed up!
 So far, I haven't mentioned any restrictions on the document collection we would like to embed.
 Here it comes.

-The paper observed that the number of random words on the order of _number of topics_ in the collection of the documents is enough.
+The paper observed that the number of random words on the order of _the number of topics_ in the collection of the documents is enough.
 So if we have document collection with small enough topic count, we should obtain good accuracy, while reducing time complexity.